Son of Pickton victim supporting Myran family during Winnipeg serial killer’s trial

 Honouring his mom

-Casey does remember a nightmare he and his older sister shared about a field of bodies with his mom’s hand reaching up.
+Casey remembers a nightmare he and his older sister shared about a field of bodies with his mom’s hand reaching up.

 “I did feel, I guess, guilty at some point that there wasn’t anything I could have done to have brought her out of that place.
 That’s why I felt the pull to get involved with Camp Marcedes.”

-The camp, which the family closed last month, was there to pressure politicians into searching for the women’s remains and educate visitors about MMIWG.
+The camp, which the family closed last month, was established to pressure politicians into searching for the women’s remains in area landfills and educate the public about the issues contributing to MMIWG.

-It’s where Casey became friends with Marcedes’ sister, Jorden Myran, and eventually shared his personal experience.
+It’s where Casey developed a friendship with Marcedes’ sister, Jorden Myran, and eventually disclosed his family’s victimization by a serial killer.

 Read More: